1. Home

 If you’ve ever felt the hot air coming out of the back of a window AC unit, you’ve felt the heat being removed from indoors.

-The key difference between the two technologies is that, while the air conditioner works in only one direction (taking heat from inside and dumping it outside), a heat pump can be reversed.
-That means it can also move heat from outside and move it in, even when it’s very cold outside.
+The key difference between the two technologies is, while the air conditioner works in only one direction (taking heat from inside and dumping it outside), a heat pump can be reversed.
+A heat pump can also move heat from outside to an interior space, even when it’s very cold outside.
 A heat pump provides cooling and heating in one package.

 Benefits of Heat Pumps vs. ACs